M.Ed. in Educational Leadership Coursework

 EG 5483 LFL1: Instructional Leadership (3)

-The course will focus learning on leadership practices, which drive student achievement in schools.
+The course will focus learning on leadership practices which drive student achievement in schools.
 Students will learn how school leaders can analyze and use data (formative and summative) to make appropriate decisions.
-Students will use simulated TVAAS data, place on a matrix to view achievement and growth data to derive outcomes and make plans for next steps to ensure progress and growth.
-Student will also learn how to establish, maintain, and lead professional learning communities within the school community for the specific purpose of improving student achievement.
+Students will analyze simulated TVAAS data to derive outcomes and make plans for next steps to ensure progress and growth.
+Student will also learn how to establish, maintain and lead professional learning communities within the school for the specific purpose of improving student achievement.
+Ed.S. sections have additional course objectives.

 EG 5493 LFL2: Evaluating Instructional Practice (3)

-Students will learn how to identify, evaluate, and promote effective instructional practice.
+Students will learn how to identify, evaluate and promote effective instructional practice.
 Research based instructional practices will be discussed in conjunction with how to recognize effective teaching as measured by student outcomes and state approved teacher evaluation models.
-Prospective leaders will learn how to provide high quality feedback and encourage reflective practices from the roles of evaluator, mentor, and coach.
-Students will learn how to support teachers in the change process through collaborative conversations, student data, and instruction for growth.
+Students will learn how to provide high quality feedback and encourage reflective practices from the roles of evaluator, mentor and coach.
+Students will learn how to support teachers in the change process through collaborative conversations, student data and instruction for growth.
+Ed.S. sections have additional course objectives.

 This course will focus on a leader’s personal communication style and how it impacts effective communication within a learning community.
 Students will explore the relationship between communication and decision making that is both valid and transparent from the stakeholder perspective.
-Students will define their personal communication style, decision making style, and create an effective communications plan that addresses a specific school need and allows response to stakeholder concerns.
-This course will also serve as an introduction to courses in Strand IV Organizational Leadership.
-Students will be introduced to fieldwork and partnered with a mentor.
+Students will define their personal communication style, decision-making style and create an effective communications plan that addresses a specific school need and allows response to stakeholder concerns.
+Students will be introduced to field work and partnered with a mentor.
+Ed.S. sections have additional course objectives.

 EG 5583 ORG5: School Resource Management (3)

-This course focuses on an educational leader’s role in managing resources.
-Creating and implementing budgets at the school and district level will be explored.
-Students will learn federal, state, and local requirements for ethical management of all educational fiscal resources.
-Additionally, students will understand other funding sources: grants, donations, fundraisers, etc. Attention will be given to the relationship between resource management and academic achievement.
+This course will address the educational leader’s role in managing resources.
+Students will learn federal, state and local requirements for ethical management of all educational fiscal resources including the creation and implementation of budgets.
+Additionally, students will explore other funding sources such as grants, donations and fundraisers.
+Attention will be given to the relationship between resource management and academic achievement.
+Students will be required to collaborate with a practicing mentor during this course.
+Ed.S. sections have additional course objectives.

 A passing score on the School Leaders Licensure Assessment (Praxis 6011) for Tennessee licensure is a requirement for graduation from this program